-Various types of glazing material are available, e.g. glass or plastics.
-Types of glass are generally categorised by the method of manufacture, i.e. float glass, toughened glass or laminated glass; but for each type of glass different constituent materials may be used.
+Various glazing material types are available, e.g. glass or plastics.
+Types of glass are generally categorised by the method of manufacture, i.e. float glass, toughened glass or laminated glass etc., however, for each type of glass different constituent materials may be used.
 As an example, soda lime is the most common type of glass, but for specialist applications borosilicate or alkaline earth silicate may be used.

 Whatever its type, for effective security all glazing needs to have appropriately designed and built frames/surrounds which are then maintained in good condition.
-To help achieve this, the services of a competent glazier should always be sought when installing new or upgraded glazing, e.g. by using a member of the Glass and Glazing Federation (GGF).
+To help achieve this, the services of a competent glazier should always be sought when installing new or upgraded glazing, e.g. by using a member of an accredited organisation, such as the Glass and Glazing Federation (GGF) in the United Kingdom.